ajaymehul/stelligent-u/02-s3/README.md

 the lifecycle of a web application?
 Would you use those features to manage the webapp code itself, or just the app's data?*

+> To store only the app's data provided the webapp code is source controlled in a git repository.
+Although the versioning feature could be used to source control code, git features are far better suited for development compared to s3.
+Lifecycle policies are more beneficial with larger file, and size of code files would be too small to make lifecycling viable.

 ## Lesson 2.4: S3 Object Encryption

 ### Principle 2.4